geaxgx/depthai_yunet/README.md

 |f|Show/hide FPS|

 ## Models:
+There are 2 models:
+* The YuNet model, that does all the face detection job;
+* The Post Processing model, that takes the output of the YuNet model and processes it (mainly it performs non-maximum suppression (NMS) on the detection boxes).
+This model is used only in Edge mode.
+In Host mode the post processing is done on the host's CPU.

+The 2 models go in pairs: both are generated for a given common YuNet model input resolution (heightxwidth).

+### 1) Yunet model
 The [source ONNX model](https://github.com/opencv/opencv_zoo/blob/dev/models/face_detection_yunet/face_detection_yunet.onnx) comes from the OpenCv zoo.
 To run the model on MYRIAD, the model needs to be converted in OpenVINO IR format, then compiled into a blob file.
 This is done with the [openvino2tensorflow tool from PINTO](https://github.com/PINTO0309/openvino2tensorflow).